iflowfor8hours/arcadian-adventure/draft/2016-05-27-chromebook-nirvana.markdown

 ### ThinkPad first love

-My first real laptop, meaning which I had sole ownership and agency over andwhich I had convinced myself to "get work done" was a {{ Thinkpad tiny one }} with an external floppy drive.
+My first real laptop, meaning which I had sole ownership and agency over and which I had convinced myself to "get work done" was a {{ Thinkpad tiny one }} with an external floppy drive.
 It was given to me by my mother when she resigned from her job and they let her keep her work machine.
-It was loaded with Lotus Notes, Windows NT4, and a host of other software I could not have given a shit less about, but kept around just in case.
+It was loaded with Lotus Notes, Windows NT4, and a host of other software I could not have given a shit less about, but kept around just in case I was secretly a business person.
 At that time, I was programing in QBASIC, tearing it up in Norton Commander, playing LucasArts games, and pirating PSX games and CDs with the help of an enormous cd burner via my PCMCIA SCSI interface.
 This was my most prized possession, as it was the source of my young income and literally the coolest thing I had ever seen.

 TODO: Determine what the history actually was, noting that you did havea PCMCIA 33.6 modem at one point, and an ethernet card with an orange interface when you turned 16.
 I believe that is when the PowerBook G4 came out and you flip flopped for a few years.

 {{ tech specs and photos of thinkpad }}

 The defining moment in the relationship between myself and the ThinkPad brand was when I was in my aunts house, looking at porn on my laptop, in a heightened state of alert because everyone was home and downstairs.
-I think my aunt called me from downstairs, and in a frenzy I closed the windows with the images in it, and ran down the stairs holding my laptop in one hand and the bannister in the other.
+My aunt called me from downstairs to do something for her, and in a frenzy I closed the windows with the images open in it, and ran down the stairs holding my laptop in one hand and the bannister in the other.
 At the top of the stairs I stopped to think if I had closed _all_ of the things I didn't want anyone to see, and the computer slipped out of my hand.
 The next few seconds happened in unforgettable {{ HOW OLD MIND }} slow motion.
 I watched the computer fly out of my hand and cartwheel down the stairs, hitting one after another on different corners and gaining momentum untill eventually coming to rest at the landing after slamming into the wall right above the dog bed.
 The whole house heard it and thought I had fallen or something because I unconciously gave a painstaking squeal as the clamour echoed.
 The sounds it made were akin to the metallic and unmistakably mechanical crash of an expensive 35mm SLR slamming onto the hard, smooth, polished floor of the baggage claim area as an overtired father leans down to pick up an equally distressed screaming child, forgetting that the olympus with new zoom lens is dangling from his neck.
 Heartbreaking.
 Expensive.
 Utterly world-crushing and ultimately irrepariable.

 {{ Insert pic of stairs at kathleens house }}